View Armando Nunzio's Obituary on ChicagoTribune.com and share memories

 |

 Armando Di Nunzio, age 90, passed away on March 16, 2020.
 Armando was the beloved husband of the late Autilia; loving father of Maria and Miriam Di Nunzio.
 He was preceded in death by 5 siblings in Italy, and he was a fond uncle, cousin and friend of many.
-Armando was a member of Operating Engineer's Union Local #150 for 60 years, and Before immigrating to America, he proudly served as a member of Italy's elite Carabinieri police force.
-Visitation Wednesday, March 18, 2020, at Shrine of Our Lady of Pompeii 1224 W. Lexington, Chicago, IL from 9:00 a.m. until the time of a Mass at 10:00 a.m.
+Armando was a member of Operating Engineer's Union Local #150 for 60 years, and before immigrating to America, he proudly served as a member of Italy's elite Carabinieri police force.
+Visitation Tuesday, March 17, 2020, from 5:00 p.m. until 9:00 p.m. at Cumberland Chapels 8300 W. Lawrence Ave., Norridge, IL.
+Funeral Wednesday, friends and family are asked to meet at Shrine of Our Lady of Pompeii 1224 W. Lexington, Chicago, IL for Mass at 10:00 a.m.
 The interment will follow at Mt.
 Carmel Cemetery in Hillside.
 For more information www.cumberlandchapels.com or call (708)456-8300.

 Published in a Chicago Tribune Media Group Publication on Mar.
 17, 2020